 The EU ETS

-The EU ETS applies legal caps, decreasing over time, on around 40% of Europe’s greenhouse gas emissions, mainly from power generation and large industry.
+The EU ETS applies a legal annual caps decreasing over time, on around 40% of Europe’s greenhouse gas emissions, mainly from power generation and large industry.
 It creates tradable emissions rights and delivers a carbon price.

 - Rebasing the cap to reflect actual emissions at the end of each Phase;